 The results from the branding change convinced Mann he could no longer manage the volume of leads without inside help.
 With first quarter sales doubling the prior year’s first quarter, the business model needed to pivot.
 By spring, Mann had updated the business plan to include a “3-legged chair” approach for handling the company’s workload and assure stability for the long-term.
-He hired an Admin to support accounting, sales and marketing functions and a seasoned sales rep from the yard ramp industry.
+He hired a Business Manager to support accounting, sales and marketing functions and a seasoned sales rep from the yard ramp industry.

 2015 – Growth & Stability

 The Yard Ramp Guy implemented a number of business solutions that solidified our positioning in the industry and provided excellent traction for growth and enhancements.

 After extensive consultations, in August we re-platformed our website, bringing it solidly in line with best practices in responsive design and making us easily to view on your desktop, laptop, tablet, or cell phone.
 We introduced our live interactive yard ramp locator map, providing our visitors with up-to-date locations and connectivity to the details and photos of all our rental ramps and used yard ramps for sale.
 The site content presents, what we hope will be, valuable information about our company, yard ramps in general and what to expect when working with The Yard Ramp Guy.